trustly/trustly-client-net/README.md

 ## Create Client

-You can easily create any instance of the client by instantiating it, given a settings object with different levels of granular options.
+You can easily create any instance of the client by instantiating it, giving a settings object with different levels of granular options.

 ```C#
 var client = new TrustlyApiClient(TrustlyApiClientSettings.ForDefaultTest());